kingsdigitallab/django-kdl-wagtail/docs/usage.rst

 Available commands:

 To import bibliography entries from Zotero run the management command `zotero_import`.
-Please note that this command does not deal with entries that have been deleted on the Zotero side; it might be worth deleting all the Bibliography objects from the database before running an import.
+The command takes the optional argument `--delete` which when present will delele all the existing bibliography entries before doing the Zotero import.